bGuzzo/Fin-FFB/README.md

 *   **40% - EDGAR-CORPUS**: 80k sections from SEC filings.
 *   **40% - NYT 100Y**: 80k headlines and abstracts spanning a century of news.
 *   **20% - Wikipedia**: 40k articles for general linguistic grounding.

+## Evaluation & Benchmarks
+*Evaluation and comparison to other financial models (e.g., FinBERT, BloombergGPT-lite) are currently in progress and will be added here once validated.*

 ## Implementation Details
 The project is implemented in **PyTorch** with several strategies to enable training on consumer hardware (e.g., MacBook Air M4 or RTX 4060 8GB):